Quantifiers on languages and codensity monads: Extending the free semimodule monad to

 The previous result allows for a concrete representation of the map $\t_X$ in \eqref{eq:4} which, in turn, yields the following concrete instantiation of Lemma \ref{l:t-dense-injective} (cf.\ also Remark \ref{rm:injective-components-of-t}).

 \begin{proposition} If $X$ is a \kl{Boolean space}, then the function

 embeds $\Sm X$ in $\wS X$ as a dense subspace.
 Moreover $\SBp{L}{k}$, as defined in~\eqref{eq:subbasic-measures}, is the topological closure of $\SB{L}{k}$ whenever $L$ is a clopen of $X$, and $k\in S$. \end{proposition} \begin{remark} Theorem \ref{th:profinite-measures} yields, in particular, a characterisation of the \kl{Vietoris space} $\V X$, for $X$ a \kl{Boolean space}, in terms of two-valued measures on $X$.
-In \cite[Section 5]{R2018} it is also shown that measures can be replaced by their densities, i.e.\ continuous functions $X\to S$ with respect to the down-set topology on $S$, provided the semiring is idempotent.
-Thus, we recover the classical representation of the \kl{Vietoris space} of $X$ in terms of continuous functions from $X$ into the Sierpi\'{n}ski space. \end{remark} As follows by the general results in Sections~\ref{sec:profinite-monads} and \ref{s:extending-set-bims}, respectively, $\wS X$ is a module over the \kl{semiring} $S$, and it is a \kl{Boolean space with an internal monoid} if so is $X$.
+In \cite[Section~5]{R2018} it is also shown that, provided the semiring is idempotent (hence, a semilattice), measures can be replaced by their densities, i.e., functions $X\to S$ which are continuous with respect to the down-set topology on $S$.
+Thus, we recover the classical representation of the \kl{Vietoris space} of $X$ in terms of continuous functions from $X$ into the Sierpi\'{n}ski space. \end{remark} As follows by the general results in Sections~\ref{sec:profinite-monads} and \ref{s:extending-set-bims}, respectively, $\wS X$ is a module over the \kl{semiring} $S$ and it is a \kl{Boolean space with an internal monoid} if $X$ is.
 Here we identify the concrete nature of this structure relative to the incarnation of $\wS X$ as the space of \kl{measures} on $X$.
 We state these as lemmas and, indeed, one can prove them directly.
 However, the results in this section are just special cases of the more general results in Sections~\ref{sec:profinite-monads} and \ref{s:extending-set-bims}.

 \begin{lemma} Let $X$ be a \kl{Boolean space} and let $\mu,\nu\in\wS X$.
 Then